MochiLab/MochiControl/README.md

 ## Reference
 * Jens von der Linden.
 (In preparation).
 Investigating the Dynamics of Canonical Flux Tubes (Doctoral dissertation).
 Chapter 4.
 University of Washington.
 * Alexander Card.
-(In preparation). ---------- (Master's thesis).
+(In preparation).
+A new measuremnet of electron densities in the MOCHI LabJet experiment using an unequal path length, heterodyne interferometer (Master's thesis).
 University of Washington
 * Alexander Card.
 (2017).
 MochiModel.
 * Evan Carroll (2016).
 Driving Flows in Laboratory Astrophysical Plasma Jets: The Mochi.LabJet Experiment (Master's thesis).
 University of Washington.